Kitrinx/Atari7800_MiSTer/README.md

 ## Known Bugs
 - POKEY audio has some issues with 16 bit frequencies and certain tones.
+- Expansion ram of XM module is not fully implemented because I couldnt find anything that used it.

 ## Special Thanks
 - Mark Saarna for his enormous knowledge of the system.